JohnSpahr/PreBook/README.md

 # PreBook
 A simple Facebook Client for WebOS!
-(Works August 2019)
+(Works September 2019)

 Created by John Spahr.
 MIT Liscense.